 Are there defenses to larceny charges?

 Absolutely.
 As you now know, larceny can take many different legal forms, each with a seemingly limitless variety of factual examples.
 Much like most areas of the law, each case is different and requires and in-depth review of the charges in order to pinpoint the best possible defense or combination of defenses.
-Here at Marin and Barrett, Inc., our team of highly skilled defense attorneys have seen and defended all types of larceny, property, and white-collar crimes.
+Here at the Marin, Barrett, and Murphy Law Firm, our team of highly skilled defense attorneys have seen and defended all types of larceny, property, and white-collar crimes.
 If you have been accused of a property crime, call us today to schedule a free consultation and secure the best possible outcome for your case.

 Can larceny and other property crimes have adverse immigration consequences?

 Yes.
 Under Federal Immigration Law, larceny crimes are considered “crimes of moral turpitude” and can trigger removal proceedings.
 If an individual has a green card, work or travel visa, is undocumented, or is otherwise not a United States citizen, a larceny conviction can trigger removal proceedings from the United States.
 These removal proceedings are in addition to the penalties applicable under Rhode Island law and Rhode Island has no control over the proceedings.

 What is larceny from the person?